The Watcher (2016 film)

 The Watcher is a 2016 American horror film directed by Ryan Rothmaier and starring Erin Cahill and Edi Gathegi.
 The film follows a young couple who after moving into a new home find themselves being terrorized to leave.
 The film is inspired by the real case of the so-called "Watcher of Westfield".

 Plot

 In an attempt to make a new start, young couple Emma (Erin Cahill) and Noah (Edi Gathegi) move to Los Angeles after purchasing a house where the previous tenant died.
 While moving in Emma and Noah meet neighbors Jeanne (Denise Crosby) and her mentally disabled son Mikey (Riley Baron) as well as the couple across the street, Reggie (Kevin Daniels) and Amanda (Tracie Thoms), with whom they become friends.
 Soon Emma and Noah begin to receive threatening letters from a mysterious figure calling themselves "The Raven", demanding they leave the house.
 Emma begins seeing hallucinations.

+Shortly afterwards, Emma encounters the previous owner, Wendell Akimoto, in her house, and he makes threatening remarks to her.
+Emma then activates the house's alarm system and informs the local police about the mysterious incidents.
+Attempts are made to contact Francine, but all attempts to contact her are unsuccessful, and missing person posters are put up around the city.
+Emma can hardly sleep due to the events.

+One evening, Noah invites his neighbor Reggie, with whom he has become friends, over for a beer.
+When he accompanies him outside later, Noah realizes that he has locked himself out, forcing him to knock on the bedroom window and wake his wife.
+In doing so, he discovers the person wearing the crow mask standing by his wife's bed.
+Noah immediately climbs through the window that was broken a few days earlier, which is only covered by a tarpaulin, but when he enters the bedroom, he cannot find the “Raven”.
+Instead, he finds another threatening letter signed “The Raven.”
+In this letter, the unknown person threatens to kill the children in the house if Emma and Noah fulfill their desire to have children.
+Noah suspects Jeanne, as Emma has talked to her about her dead son.
+The couple is temporarily taken in by Reggie and Amanda.